m-lab/website/_posts/blog/2019-07-30-global-pilot-entry.md

 ## Test Performance Distributions

-The web100 platform use the TCP Reno congestion control algorithm while the new platform uses TCP Cubic.
+The web100 platform uses the TCP Reno congestion control algorithm while the new platform uses TCP Cubic.
 We want to verify that typical performance is not affected by this change.
 NDT is the first experiment running on the new platform.
-And the test count analysis above show that at least as many tests are recorded.
+The test count analysis above shows that at least as many tests are recorded.
 So below, we use the NDT test rates as representative of platform performance.

 Our methodology for comparing current and new platform performance

-* Select the fastest test per IP over the time window (i.e. 1 day or 1 week)
+* Select the fastest test per IP over the time window (1 day or 1 week)
 * Round web100 rates to an integer number of websocket messages to emulate the new NDT server
 * Exclude tests with duration <= 9 sec (a normal test is 10 sec)